XiaoyingLiu6/XiaoyingLiu6.github.io/index.md

 TPC for IEEE ICC'20 - MWN Symposium

-Reviewers for IEEE/ACM Transactions on Networking, IEEE Transactions on Mobile Computing, IEEE Transactions on Wireless Communications, IEEE Transactions on Vehicular Technology, and so on.
+Reviewers for IEEE Transactions on Mobile Computing, IEEE Transactions on Wireless Communications, IEEE Transactions on Communications, IEEE Transactions on Vehicular Technology, and so on.

 ## Honors and rewards